SEND and Student Support

 - Gemma Kendall - Teaching Assistant

 - Ania Krepa - Teaching Assistant

-- Andrea Mason - Teaching Assistant
+- Gemma Nixon - Apprentice Teaching Assistant

 About the Student Support Unit

 We provide support for all areas of the curriculum.
-Some of this will be support within the classroom and during timetabled lessons, but there are also many other activities which we run during the year.
+Some of this will be support within the classroom and during timetabled lessons, but there are also many other activities that we run during the year.
 These include: